Laragear/MetaModel/MIGRATIONS.md

 });
 ```

-> [!INFO]
+> [!NOTE]
 >
 > If your package doesn't support additional tables, the callback never executes.
-Refer to the package documentation if adding columns is enabled or not.
+Refer to the package documentation if adding columns to the migration is supported or not.

 ### Relationships